2 month / 8 week old sleep schedule: Bedtime and nap schedule

 Can you sleep train a 2 month old?

 However, you can certainly give your baby opportunities to fall asleep in their sleep space from an “awake but drowsy” state, rather than place them down when they’re already asleep.
-Aim to practice after a calm bedtime routine when your baby is fed, dry and healthy.
+Aim to practice after a calm when your baby is fed, dry, and healthy.
 If the attempt is stressful for you or your baby, you can always try again another day — or when your baby is a bit older.

-Top sleep tips for 2 month old
+Top sleep tips for 2 months old

 To help your 2 month old sleep longer (and better), here are some tips to keep in mind: